MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

-[A] For preventing the confusion, we will clarify the meaning of the terms top-down and bottom-up in the revised paper.
+[A] To prevent the confusion, we will clarify the meaning of the terms top-down and bottom-up in the revised paper.